SOLDIERS AND MILITARY VETERANS MENTAL HEALTH THERAPY FLORIDA

 Traditional psychotherapy approaches, focusing on working with and correcting mental events and conditions, have placed little importance on the fundamentally physical nature of the person.
 Yet many of the problems veterans bring to therapy are linked with or manifested in the body–such as obesity, psychosomatic distress, chronic tension, sleep issues and sexual problems.

-My approach can be particularly effective with a range of clients, including survivors of sexual abuse, recovering drug addicts or alcoholics, or those suffering from chronic illness.
+My approach to military veterans mental health can be particularly effective with a range of clients, including survivors of sexual abuse, chemical dependency and other addictions , or those suffering from physical chronic illness.